DoQuocHoang/MQTT-Chat-App/README.md

 # MQTT-Chat-App
-Chat Application using MQTT and API server
+Chat Application using MQTT and API server.